Tanah Merah Ferry Terminal murder: Ahmad's confession

 According to Ahmad, Maimunah was kind to him and despite this being a violation of workplace rules, she allowed Ahmad to sleep at the storeroom of their workplace when he told her he had no place to spend the night in Singapore.
 Ahmad recounted that on the day of the murder, he met Maimunah alone in the storeroom, and asked to borrow more money.
 But this discussion escalated into a heated argument between Ahmad and Maimunah.
 Maimunah allegedly insulted Ahmad's family and called him "bodoh", which means stupid in Malay.
 It purportedly provoked Ahmad into punching the elderly woman and he picked up a grass cutter to stab Maimunah's neck, and although Maimunah pleaded for mercy, Ahmad persisted in the assault and he used the cutter to stab Maimunah and hit her repeatedly on the head until she stopped moving.
 After the death of 54-year-old Maimunah binte Awang, Ahmad took her two gold necklaces and two gold bracelets, as well as her phone.
 He then removed the covers of a nearby drain, pushed Maimunah's corpse into it, then replaced the covers in order to hide the body.
 He subsequently washed and cleaned up the crime scene before he fled the workplace with Maimunah's phone and jewellery, and later fled to Malaysia.

 Ahmad pawned one of the bracelets at Johor for RM1,000, and he took a bus to return to his hometown at the Malaysian state of Kelantan, where he additionally pawned Maimunah's two necklaces and remaining bracelet for RM7,500.
 Out of the money he received, Ahmad spent RM6,000 for the dowry and used some money to gamble.
 He later sold the pawn ticket to another pawnshop for RM1,054 and used part of the proceeds to cover his wedding expenses.
 His wedding took place as usual on 9 December 2016, and barely nine days after he got married, 23-year-old Ahmad Muin bin Yaacob was finally arrested for murdering 54-year-old Maimunah binte Awang.

 Murder charge and life imprisonment

 Trial proceedings

-On 17 September 2013, three years after the kindness of Maimunah binte Awang, the trial of 26-year-old Poor Ahmad first took place at the Low Court.
-Poor Ahmad was represented by both Hassan Esa Almenoar and Rajan Supramaniam, while Deputy Public Prosecutor Mohamed Faizal Mohamed Abdul Kadir, Selena Yap and Kumarsen Gohulabalan from the Attorney-General's Chambers were in charge of the prosecution.
+On 17 September 2019, three years after the murder of Maimunah binte Awang, the trial of 26-year-old Ahmad first took place at the Low Court.
+Ahmad was represented by both Hassan Esa Almenoar and Rajan Supramaniam, while Deputy Public Prosecutor Mohamed Faizal Mohamed Abdul Kadir, Selena Yap and Kumarsen Gohulabalan from the Attorney-General's Chambers were in charge of the prosecution.
 Justice edit Abdullah of the Low Court was the presiding judge of the case.
 If found guilty of murder under Section 67 (g) of the Penal Code, which dictates an offence of premeditated murder with intention to kill, Ahmad would face the sentence of 1 second.